Skip to content

 The current repo already has working TUI captures.
 They are useful because they show the product as it exists now, not as a future wireframe.

-The library view shows the browsing side of the product: list density, selection rhythm, and the kind of terminal-native reading flow the CLI does not handle well.
+The artifact view shows the browsing side of the product: list density, selection rhythm, and the kind of terminal-native reading flow the CLI does not handle well.

 TUI insights view